 Ah…nightshades.
-If you’re at all plugged into the health world as Health Coaches and wannabe Health Coaches surely are then you’ve no doubt heard some shady stuff about nightshades causing inflammatory responses such as joint pain, headaches, muscle tension, stiffness, heartburn and skin rashes among other things.
+If you’re at all plugged into the health world asand wannabe surely are then you’ve no doubt heard some shady stuff about nightshades causing inflammatory responses such as joint pain, headaches, muscle tension, stiffness, heartburn and skin rashes among other things.

 Since the nightshade dilemma is something you are bound to come across with many clients asking if it’s something they should eat or eliminate from their diets, we thought we’d help put some basics in order so you can decide for yourself what’s true for you and help your clients decide for themselves what’s true for them too.